-I am a feminist ethnomusicologist specializing in the music cultures of South Asia.
+I am an ethnomusicologist specializing in the music cultures of South Asia.
 As a scholar advocating the study of world musics as an important means of promoting peace through raising awareness of and respect for the diversity of human expression, my theoretical underpinnings and action research overlap with:

 3. South Asian Studies, music and human rights, music and advocacy;

 I have been researching the courtesan performers of North India, collectively known as tawaif or baiji, since 1995.
 Much of this research is ethnographic, that is, conducted through interaction with members of this community on location in several cities and towns in North India.
-I have published several articles about various aspects of the lives, music, and social movements of these people in scholarly journals, anthologies, and an encyclopedia [link to resume with citations of articles].
-In addition, I have made four point-of-view documentary films on North Indian courtesans [link to ‘films’ subpage].
+I have published several articles about various aspects of the lives, music, and social movements of these people in scholarly journals, anthologies, and an encyclopedia.
+In addition, I have made four point-of-view documentary films on North Indian courtesans.
 These films are owned by a number of libraries in educational and cultural institutions in North America, Europe, and India and have been selected for screening at various conferences, seminars, and several film festivals.

-In collaboration with Professor Regula Qureshi, I have been investigating social relations, musical production and reproduction, and agency (personal power and efficacy) among members of the abovementioned community since 2006.
+In collaboration with Professor Regula Qureshi, I have investigated social relations, musical production and reproduction, and agency (personal power and efficacy) among members of the above mentioned community since 2006.
 Since 2001, I have been combining scholarship with advocacy, which includes conducting fieldwork in India in partnership with Guria Sansthan, a grass-roots development organization that serves courtesan women musicians-dancers, and advocating for Guria’s members in North America and Europe through my writings, documentary films, teaching, and performance, referred to above.

-The second, which introduces Girija Devi’s teaching methods and personal philosophy and philosophy about music and its transmission, is forthcoming in another journal of the Sangeet Research Academy, Parampara, of which I have been appointed Associate Editor in 2010.
-This article is the beginning of a larger research project which Sangeet Research Academy has invited me to conduct during 2010-2011 in the capacity of Research Associate.
-In this project, I will conduct an ethnographic study of the teaching methods and philosophy practiced by senior Gurus at the Academy, with the goal of identifying some kind of a pedagogy of Indian classical music (albeit fluid and flexible).
+The second, which introduces Girija Devi’s teaching methods and personal philosophy and philosophy about music and its transmission, is forthcoming in another journal of the Sangeet Research Academy, Parampara.
+This article is the beginning of a larger research project which Sangeet Research Academy invited me to conduct during 2010-2012 in the capacity of Musician Research Associate.
+In this project, I conducted an ethnographic study of the teaching methods and philosophy practiced by senior Gurus at the Academy, with the goal of identifying some kind of a pedagogy of Indian classical music (albeit fluid and flexible).

 My fieldwork with women and music in North India and North Indian courtesans has been supported by a Fulbright IIE grant, a Killam Postdoctoral Fellowship from the University of Alberta, an Operational Assistance grant from University of Pittsburgh’s Center for Asian Studies, and a SSHRC grant awarded to Professor Regula Qureshi, Director of the Canadian Centre of Ethnomusicology at the University of Alberta.
-The current study is supported by the ITC Sangeet Research Academy.
+The most recent study Guru Pedagogy at ITC-SRA, was supported by the ITC Sangeet Research Academy.